Current Open Positions:

 Please refer to https://hr.uconn.edu/jobs/ for other opportunities.

 The Honors & Enrichment Programs Graduate Assistant will support STEM students by creating community and professional development opportunities, advising student organizations, administering programs by coordinating with campus partners, and developing communication strategies with student groups.
 This person will report to a Honors Program STEM Scholar Advisor and will support the goals of Honors & Enrichment Programs.

 Duties and Responsibilities:

-- Pursuing a doctoral degree at UConn in related field
+- Pursuing a master’s degree at UConn in a related field

 - Excellent written and oral communication skills

 - Experience in a STEM discipline

 - Proven ability to plan, coordinate, and implement individual and group programs and services that meet students’ needs

 - Experience in an Honors Program or college as a student or staff member